ydahal1/ydahal1/jokes.md

-How do you make a 'one' disappear?
-You add a 'g' and it's 'gone'
+How many South Americans does it take to change a lightbulb?
+A Brazilian

 [
-Sat Feb 22 00:23:47 UTC 2025
+Sun Feb 23 00:27:01 UTC 2025
  ]